What Is the Role of a Private Judge in a Divorce or Mediation?

 In the last half of the 20th century, California’s courts became overwhelmed with cases.
 Judicial dockets were backlogged with hearings and proceedings, which substantially slowed down the court’s ability to dispense civil justice.
 Furthermore, budgetary cuts exacerbated the problem by reducing the resources of the courts.

-In response to this phenomenon, a greater emphasis was placed on alternative dispute resolution methods like mediation and arbitration.
 Additionally, the California Constitution was amended to recognize the use of a temporary judge who was a member of the State Bar of California and presided over cases for the court.
 Under Article VI § 21 of the California Constitution, as amended in 1966, “on stipulation of the parties litigant the court may order a cause to be tried by a temporary judge who is a member of the State Bar, sworn and empowered to act until final determination of the cause.”

 The recognition of private judges helped deal with the courts’ backlog problem by essentially increasing its maximum manpower and by allowing the parties to resolve their issues expeditiously.